MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 5. Retries the original request with the new token
 6. Uses mutex locking to prevent concurrent refresh attempts
 7. Provides robust error propagation for unexpected failures
+8. **Uses function-based DI:** Instead of directly depending on `AuthApiClient`, it accepts a function reference to the `refreshToken` method.
+This breaks the circular dependency where `AuthApiClient` needs an authenticated Dio with `AuthInterceptor`, and `AuthInterceptor` needs `AuthApiClient` for token refresh.

 This approach provides seamless token refresh without UI layer awareness of expired tokens.
 The authentication flow is handled at the data layer where it belongs, maintaining clean separation of concerns.